SpinWearables/SpinWearables.github.io/codedoc/examples/Biology_of_Sight/Persistence_of_Vision/Persistence_of_Vision.ino.md

 # Biology of Sight: Persistence of Vision
 Rapidly switch between two colors and observe how the human eye can be too slow to distinguish them.
+**BE CAREFUL IF YOU HAVE EPILEPSY AS THIS WILL CAUSE FLASHING COLORS!!!**
 </div>
 <div class="side-text">
 </div>